seed-rs/seed/README.md

 ### Running included examples
-To run an example located in the `examples` folder, navigate to that folder in a terminal, run the build script for your system (`build.sh` or `build.ps1`), then open the `index.html` file in a web browser.
+To run an example located in the `examples` folder, navigate to that folder in a terminal, run the build script for your system (`build.sh` or `build.ps1`), then open the `index.html` file in a web browser, or use the Python dev server.
 Note that if you copy an example to a separate folder, you'll need to edit its `Cargo.toml` to point to the package on [crates.io](https://crates.io) instead of locally: Ie replace `seed = { path = "../../"` with `seed = "^0.1.0"`, and in the build script, remove the leading `../../` on the second line.